BelledonneCommunications/linphone-sdk/README.md

 The software products developed in the context of the Linphone project are dual licensed, and are available either :

  - under a [GNU/AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.html), for free (open source).
 Please make sure that you understand and agree with the terms of this license before using it (see LICENSE.txt file for details).
+AGPLv3 is choosen over GPLv3 because linphone-sdk can be used to create server-side applications, not just client-side ones.
+Any product incorporating linphone-sdk to provide a remote service then has to be licensed under AGPLv3.
+ For a client-side product, the "remote interaction" clause of AGPLv3 being irrelevant, the usual terms GPLv3 terms do apply (the two licences differ by this only clause).

  - under a proprietary license, for a fee, to be used in closed source applications.
 Contact [Belledonne Communications](https://www.linphone.org/contact) for any question about costs and services.